ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 ## Cloud Pak Design

-The code here is the Terraform HCL code.
+This directory contains the Terraform HCL code to execute/apply by Terraform either locally or by remotely, by IBM Cloud Schematics.
 The code to provision each specific Cloud Pak is located in a separate subdirectory.
 They each have almost the same design, input and output parameters and very similar basic validation.

 Each Cloud Pak subdirectory contains the following files: